SalesforceCommerceCloud/commerce-sdk/README.md

 ### @commerce-apps/core

 The Core package represents the core functions that call the APIs and interact with Salesforce Commerce.
 It is used by the SDK.
 Read more about the core package [here](./packages/generator/README.md).

-### @commerce-apps/exchange-connector

-The exchange-connector package downloads RAML files from Anypoint Exchange to build the SDK.
-It is used by the generator but not the generated SDK.
-Read more about the exchange-connector package [here](./packages/exchange-connector/README.md).
-> **Note:** `@commerce-apps/exchange-connector` is soon going to be replaced with [@commerce-apps/raml-toolkit](https://www.npmjs.com/package/@commerce-apps/raml-toolkit)

 ## Setup